cuijiyao01/docker-k8s-training/docker/Exercise 6 - Dockerfiles Part 2.md

 Run the image im detached mode, create a port forwarding from port 80 in the container to port 1081 on your host and connect with your webbrowser to it.

-If you see an image of Xzibit, you can consider yourself lucky as you have managed to complete this exercise.
+If you managed to finish this exercise successfully, you will get some celebrity credit.